There is nothing quite like warm, flaky, buttermilk biscuits from the oven!

 - 1 cup buttermilk

-Cut in butter using a pastry cutter until mixture resembles large crumbs (about the size of a pea).
+- Cut in butter using a pastry cutter until the mixture resembles large crumbs (about the size of a pea).
 Add in buttermilk and stir until moistened.
-(You may need about 2tbs more or less of the buttermilk).
+(You may need about 2 tablespoons more or less of the buttermilk).

-Lightly flour your surface and turn dough onto the surface.
-Knead gently just until dough holds together.
+- Lightly flour the surface and turn dough onto the surface.
+Knead gently just until the dough holds together.

-Pat the dough and fold over a few times.
+- Pat the dough and fold it over a few times (this creates the layers in the biscuits).
 Pat to 1″ thick and cut using a biscuit cutter.

 Recipe slightly adapted from Food.com